AleksandarJavorovic/cooktopia/README.md

 The main background shows the first-time visitor what the site is about, and that the site is for those who cook with passion and expect nothing but quality.

+The site is fully responsive, making it easy to use on phones as well as on PCs.

 ### Agile Development

 The site is developed according to the Agile Methodology, where the GitHub Project feature was used to utilize the Kanban board for this purpose.